bhumukul-raj/ds-docker-project/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Version History

+- v1.0: Initial release with basic CPU and GPU support
+- v1.1: Added enhanced monitoring and resource management
+- v1.2: Improved configuration management and security features